CharlesStockman/osConfiguration/distro/slackware/README.md

 for a slackware 15.0 distribution.

 ## Prerequisite
-A new version of slackware 15.0 installed and the scripts must be excecuted as the user root.
+A new version of slackware 15.0 This link provides the slackware 15.0 with the most current patches [Location of Slackware 15. with current patches](https://slackware.uk/people/alien-current-iso/slackware64-current-iso/).
 For my machine grub has had a problem installing so I have been using ELILO.

 ## Setup mount the drive the configuraiton scripts

-mkdir /mnt/transfer
+mkdir /mnt/transfer<br>
 mount /dev/sda1 /mnt/transfer

 ## Scripts
-Should be executed in the following order.
+Should be executed in the following order and must be executed aas root

 | Script                    | Description                                      |
 | :------------------       | :---------:                                      |